Elmvale Acres Shopping Centre

 On January 31, 2019, a 30 year old man was shot and killed by an OPS officer during an altercation.
 Dispatch audio indicates the man was seen walking into the mall holding a knife in his hand.
 Sources told CBC News that the officer was cut on his forehead.
-As of February 2019, the Special Investigations Unit is still investigating the case.
+The Special Investigations Unit investigated the shooting and concluded that the police officers used reasonably nescesary force.